signalfx/signalfx-agent/README.md

 The SignalFx Smart Agent is a metric agent written in Go for monitoring infrastructure and application services in a variety of different environments.
-It is meant as a successor to our previous [collectd agent](https://github.com/signalfx/collectd), but still uses that internally on linux -- so any existing Python or C-based collectd plugins will still work without modification.
+It is meant as a successor to our previous [collectd agent](https://github.com/signalfx/collectd), but still uses that internally on Linux -- so any existing Python or C-based collectd plugins will still work without modification.
 On Windows collectd is not included, but the agent is capable of running python based collectd plugins without collectd.
 C-based collectd plugins